 I am interested in observing and recording detail: extracting small marks found in nature or on man-made objects.
-I am drawn to the effects of time, the transience of nature, the things that go un-noticed and the ever changing fragility of the things around me.
-My latest work is looking at the impact of man on the environment in particular, the bleaching and destruction of the world's coral reefs, due to rising sea temperatures.
+I am drawn to the effects of time, the transience of nature, the things that go un-noticed and the ever changing fragility of the things that I encounter.
+Current work explores the impact of man on the environment in particular, the bleaching and destruction of the world's coral reefs, due to rising sea temperatures.
 New work also begins to investigate the impact of discarded plastic on our oceans and marine life.